cometbft/cometbft/docs/references/storage/README.md

  *Block Store Access time*

  In general, store access times are very low, without pruning they are up to 40ms.
 The storage device on the Digital Ocean nodes are SSDs but many of our operators use state of the art NVMe devices, thus they could be even lower in production.
  Without pruning, the current layout is slightly faster than the new one.
-However, when pruning is turned on and deletions are performed the access times grow and using the new layout leads to lower access times.
+However, when pruning is turned on and deletions are performed, the access times grow (to 100s of ms) and using the new layout leads to lower access times.
 The gap grows slightly as the database size grows (second graph).

  ![e2e_block_store_access_time](img/e2e_block_store_access_time.png "Block store access time e2e")

  *State Store Access time*

  The conclusions for the state store access times are very similar to those for the blockstore.
-Note though that in our e2e app the state store does not grow to more than 1GB as we disabled ABCI results pruning and the validator set is not updated - which typically leads to increase in state.
+Note though that in our e2e app the state store does not grow to more than 1GB as we disabled ABCI results saving and the validator set is not updated - which typically leads to increase in state.

  ![e2e_state_store_access_time](img/e2e_state_store_access_time.png "State store access time e2e")

  *RAM Usage*
  The difference in RAM used between the nodes was not very big.
 Nodes that prune efficiently (with compaction), used 20-40MB more RAM than nodes that did no pruning.
-But

- *validator04* and *validator00*  (no pruning) are using 278MB of RAM . *validator02* (pruning on old layout) uses 330MB of RAM and *validator01*(pruning on new layout) uses 298MB.
+ But *validator04* and *validator00*  (no pruning) are using 278MB of RAM . *validator02* (pruning on old layout) uses 330MB of RAM and *validator01*(pruning on new layout) uses 298MB.
 This is in line with the local runs where pruning on the new layout uses less RAM.

  *Missed blocks*
 ![e2e_val_missed_blocks](img/e2e_val_missed_blocks.png "Blocks missed by a validator")

 The graph above shows the number of missed blocks per validator. *validator02* is doing pruning and compaction using the old layout and keeps missing blocks.
 The other two validators all use the new layout with *validator03* doing pruning without compaction compared to *validator01* who missed only 1 block while doing pruning and compaction.

+This is something we could not verify in production because the nodes ran by Informal staking were not validator nodes.

 ### Conclusion on key layout
 As demonstrated by the above results, and mentioned at the beginning, `v1.x` will be released with support for the new key layout as a purely experimental feature.

-Without pruning, for a bigger database and block processing times around 6s (on runs with our e2e), the new layour lowered the overall block processing time.
+Without pruning, for a bigger database and block processing times around 6s (on runs with our e2e), the new layout lowered the overall block processing time even without pruning.
 When the block times are very low (in our local setup or on Injective), we did not observe the same benefits.

 Thus, the final decision should be left to the application after testing and understanding their behaviour.

 As the feature is experimental, we do not provide a way to convert the database back into the current format if it is initialized with the new layout.

-The two layouts are not interchange-able, thus once one is used, a node cannot switch to the other.
+The two layouts are not interchange-able, once one is used, a node cannot switch to the other.
 The version to be used is set in the `config.toml` and defaults to `v1` - the current layout.
 Once the layout is set, it is written back to the database with `version` as the key.
 When a node boots up and loads the database initially, if this flag is set, it takes precedense over any configuration file.

 The support for both layouts will allow users to benchmark their applications.
 If at any point we get clear indications that one layout is better than the other, we will gladly drop support for one of them and provide users with a way to migrate their databases gracefully.

 ## Pebble

 `PebbleDB` was recently added to `cometbft-db` by Notional labs and based on their benchmarks it was superior to goleveldDB.

 We repeated our tests done in **1-node-local** using PebbleDB as the underlying database.
-While the difference in performance it self was slightly better, the most impressive difference is that PebbleDB seemed to handle compaction itself very well.
+While the difference in performance itself was slightly better, the most impressive difference is that PebbleDB seemed to handle compaction very well without a need to enforce it.

 In the graph below, we see the old layout without any compaction and the new layout with and without compaction on the same workload that generated 20GB of data when no pruning is active.